 The Lake Dunstan Charitable Trust Board was established in 2015 and is regarded by the community and our elected representatives as the ‘Guardians of Lake Dunstan'.
+Our objectives are:

 - To encourage the development of a management plan and monitoring framework for Lake Dunstan.